Tools4everBV/HelloID-Conn-SA-Full-Exchange-Online-UserPermissionsUpdate/README.md

 ## Known limitations
  * Querying the mailboxes to which the user has 'Full Access' or 'Send As'permissions to can take extremely long, depending on the amount of mailboxes.
 Sadly, we cannot improve this since we have to check the permissions for each mailbox.
 To improve the performance we would advise to make use of permissions groups and assign these to the users.
 (Azure) AD groups can be queried much faster than Exchange permissions

+## Getting help
+_If you need help, feel free to ask questions on our [forum](https://forum.helloid.com/forum/helloid-connectors/service-automation/304-helloid-sa-exchange-online-update-user-permissions)_

-# HelloID Docs
+## HelloID Docs
 The official HelloID documentation can be found at: https://docs.helloid.com/

-# Forum Thread
-The Forum thread for any questions or remarks regarding this connector can be found at: https://forum.helloid.com/forum/helloid-connectors/service-automation/304-helloid-sa-exchange-online-update-user-permissions